changepointGA: An R package for Fast Changepoint Detection via Genetic Algorithm: Abstract

 \section{Abstract}

 { Detecting changepoints in a time series of length \(N\) entails evaluating up to \(2^{N-1}\) possible changepoint models, making exhaustive enumeration computationally infeasible.
-Genetic algorithms (GAs) provide a stochastic way to identify the structural changes: a population of candidate models evolves via selection, crossover, and mutation operators until it converges on one changepoint model that balances the goodness-of-fit with parsimony.
-The R package changepointGA encodes each candidate model as an integer chromosome vector and supports both the basic single-population model GA and the island model GA.
+Genetic algorithms provide a stochastic way to identify the structural changes: a population of candidate models evolves via selection, crossover, and mutation operators until it converges on one changepoint model that balances the goodness-of-fit with parsimony.
+The R package changepointGA encodes each candidate model as an integer chromosome vector and supports both the basic single-population model and the island model.
 Parallel computing is implemented on multi-core hardware to further accelerate computation.
-Users may supply custom fitness functions or genetic operators, while a user-friendly wrapper streamlines routine analyses.
-Extensive simulations demonstrate that our package runs significantly faster than binary-encoded GA alternatives.
-Additionally, this package can simultaneously locate changepoints and estimate their effects, as well as other model parameters and any integer-valued hyperparameters.
+Users may supply custom fitness functions or genetic operators, while a streamlined interface supports routine analyses.
+Extensive simulations demonstrate that our package runs significantly faster than binary-encoded genetic algorithm alternatives.
+Additionally, this package can simultaneously locate changepoints, estimate their effects, and select time series model orders, such as autoregressive and moving-average orders.
 Applications to array-based comparative genomic hybridization data and a century-long temperature series further highlight the package's value in biological and climate research. }